OSDC-Code-Maven/osdc-2023-01-public/README.md

 * Link from your new web GitHub pages based web-site to your blogging account and the article you wrote.
 * Mention all the people from the course whom you know and link to their journal.

-* Submit by adding the link of your new blog post to your personal JSON file in the project.
+* Submit by adding the link of your new blog post to your personal JSON file in the project and adding a field called "github_page" to your personal JSON file with a value of "true".
+See the example of szabgab.json if unclear how.

 ## Session 3 - next week